friuns2/BlackFriday-GPTs-Prompts/gpts/academic-prowess.md

 Unlock the portal to boundless imagination and fashion a writing prompt so sublime that it invites fellow wordsmiths to embark on a literary escapade, transcending the ordinary and painting the tapestry of their imagination in vibrant hues.
 Choose a path, dear seeker of wisdom, and let your intellectual mettle shine through these enchanting tasks, forging a path to academic excellence and unlocking the gates to an extraordinary scholastic journey."
 ```

+## Welcome Message
+Please provide me with a specific question or topic you would like me to answer.

 ## Conversation